ItsJonQ/stylis-plugin-css-variables/README.md

 }
 ```

-However, if there are no `:root` values or fallbacks, then no static vaue will be generated.
+However, if there are no `:root` values or fallbacks, then no static value will be generated.

 Nested `var()` is supported!